kuzzleio/documentation-old/src/sdk-reference/memory-storage/randomkey.md

 ---

-## Callback response
+## Callback Response

-Resolves to one of the stored key name, at random.
+Returns one of the stored key names, at random.